sagemath/trac_to_gh/Issue 3845.md

 # Issue 3845: notebook -- improve the datafile editing window

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3845

 Original creator: was